Divorce Law Services in Buckhead Atlanta

-2) Does your potential lawyer have experience with “Georgia” child custody laws and divorce law?
+Does your potential lawyer have experience with “Georgia Divorce Law”?

-S. Dixon Law provides fair fees in the Atlanta legal community.
+S. Dixon Law offices provide competitive fees to their clients, seeking a divorce, and though the location calls for many high-end divorces, the firm remains priced well within the standard of the legal community in the Atlanta area.
 S. Dixon Law Offices offers fee-based consults.
-Case fees will be discussed during your consult, so there are no surprises when it comes to your invoice or statement of legal fees.
-Any changes to fees during the process will be clarified along the way.
+Fees will be discussed during your initial consult, so there are no surprises when it comes to your invoice or statements to come.
+Any changes to fees during the process will be clarified by the legal team along the way.

-S. Dixon Law can help you achieve the best possible outcome for your divorce.
+S. Dixon Law’s team of professionals can help you achieve the best possible outcome for your divorce.
 Stephanie D. Dixon is a well-known Atlanta Attorney who will zealously advocate for you.
 S. Dixon Law Offices is very familiar with the Atlanta metropolitan area courts and has argued before many local judges.
-She handles high-profile divorces, same-sex divorces, high-conflict divorces, domestic violence cases, contested child custody matters and many domestic or family law cases.
+She handles high-profile divorces, same-sex divorces, high-conflict divorces, domestic violence cases, contested child custody matters, etc.

 Q: What is an uncontested divorce?